dseyler/simvascular.github.io/documentation/rom_simulation/0d-solver/gui/readme.md

 3D models or seek an efficient alternative to manual file generation, making the model creation process both faster and more user-friendly.

-### Architecture

-svZeroDGUI is built using a robust architecture that includes:
-* Frontend: The frontend is developed with HTML, CSS, and JavaScript to create a responsive and user-friendly interface.
-It utilizes Cytoscape.js, a popular package for creating interactive elements and graphical networks.

-*  Backend: Flask app, Node.js for server-side logic, and Cypress for testing.
-This architecture supports an intuitive user experience for generating and managing 0D input files through a graphical interface.

 ### How to Use
 1. Create a virtual environment with the required `flask` dependency.
 If using `conda`, use the below commands:
     ```bash